-Pancreatic cancer usually arises in the head of the pancreas(80%) and less commonly in the body(15%) and tail(5%).
-Worldwide there are around 250,000 new cases each year; in Europe more than 70,000 are diagnosed, while in the States there are 32,000.
-In the UK, over 8,000 people are diagnosed with pancreatic cancer each year, split roughly equally between men and women.
+Worldwide there are around 460,000 new cases each year; in Europe more than 133,000 are diagnosed, while in the States there are 56,000.
+In the UK, around 10,000 people are diagnosed with pancreatic cancer each year, split roughly equally between men and women.